BenjaminBaffy/context-aware-personal-assistant/backend/Assistant-WebService/Readme.md

 #### Domain

-These contains the class definitions which later used to hold the data of the application
+These contains the class definitions which later used to hold the data going through the application
-ViewModels: the input and the output classes directly to the main API
+ViewModels: the input and the output classes directly of the main API
 DataBaseModel: contains the sturcture of the database
 RasaHttpModel: the communication interface with Rasa rest API